-Ask your MP to call on the new Home Office Secretary to stop denying children their right to British citizenship.
+Ask your MP to call on the new Home Secretary to stop denying children their right to British citizenship.

 1,000s of children born or raised here in the UK are being prevented from getting a student loan, applying for jobs or opening a bank account.